Economy of Ethiopia: Agriculture, forestry and fishing

-As of 2023, agriculture accounts for almost 40.5% of GDP, 81 percent of exports, and 85 percent of the labour force.
+As of 2023, agriculture accounts for almost 36% of GDP, 81 percent of exports, and 73 percent of the labour force.
 Many other economic activities depend on agriculture, including marketing, processing, and export of agricultural products.
 Production is overwhelmingly of a subsistence nature, and a large part of commodity exports are provided by the small agricultural cash-crop sector.
 Principal crops include coffee, pulses (e.g., beans), oilseeds, cereals, potatoes, sugarcane, and vegetables.
 Exports are almost entirely agricultural commodities, with coffee as the largest foreign exchange earner, and its flower industry becoming a new source of revenue: for 2005/2006 (the latest year available) Ethiopia's coffee exports represented 0.9% of the world exports, and oilseeds and flowers each representing 0.5%.
 Ethiopia is Africa's second biggest maize producer.
 In 2000, Ethiopia's livestock contributed to 19% of total GDP.

 As of 2008, some countries that import most of their food, such as Saudi Arabia, have begun planning the purchase and development of large tracts of arable land in developing countries such as Ethiopia.
 This land grabbing has raised fears of food being exported to more prosperous countries while the local population faces its own shortage.

 Forest products are mainly logs used in construction.
-The silvicutural properties are used in construction and manufacturing, and as energy sources.
+The silvicultural products are used in construction and manufacturing, and as energy sources.

 Ethiopia's fisheries are entirely fresh water, as it has no marine coastline.
 Although total production has been continuously increasing since 2007, the fishing industry is a very small part of the economy.
 Fishing is predominantly artisanal.
 In 2014, nearly 45,000 fishermen were employed in the sector with only 30% of them employed full-time.